 Choose from a range of Havelock scuba diving options, from Try Dives to PADI Discover Scuba Diving sessions.
 You can also read about Havelock scuba diving for beginners here.

 A Try Dive offers you a fun way to experience scuba diving for the first time.
 You don’t need any experience; you don’t even need to know how to swim for this.
 A Try Dive is perfect if you don’t have much time, or if you’re not sure about scuba diving.
 You’ll be taught the basic skills, and will do a short dive in the ocean for 25-30 minutes.
-The whole Try Dive takes about 2 hours, and at the end, you’ll know what it feels like to breathe and move in the underwater world.Discover Scuba Diving in Havelock:
+The whole Try Dive takes about 2 hours, and at the end, you’ll know what it feels like to breathe and move in the underwater world.

-For those who want a longer experience, sign up for the PADI Discover Scuba Diving (DSD) session.
+For those who want a longer diving experience, sign up for the PADI Discover Scuba Diving (DSD) session.
 You’ll get a more in-depth training to learn the same skills that are taught in the scuba course in Havelock.
 Once you’re ready, you’ll head out for a 45-minute dive.
 It’s a thrilling experience because you’ll have the time and confidence to explore deeper and longer, so you’ll get to see some amazing underwater life.
 With your DSD certificate, you can transfer the skills you’ve learned when you decide to do your scuba course.

 For the scuba diving courses in Havelock, you will need to know how to swim.
 You’ll be expected to swim for 200 metres (any stroke) and float for ten minutes in open water, and will have to do this to pass your test.

 The first certification you can get is the PADI Scuba Diver (SD) course.
-In this scuba course in Havelock, you’ll learn how the basic skills to move and breathe underwater, and will dive up to a maximum depth of 40 feet.Scuba course in Havelock - PADI Open Water Diver:
+In this scuba course in Havelock, you’ll learn the basic skills to move and breathe underwater, and will dive up to a maximum depth of 40 feet.

-The PADI Open Water Diver (OWD) course teaches you the skills required to dive to a maximum of depth of 60 feet.
-This scuba course in Havelock includes four open water dives.Scuba course in Havelock - PADI Advanced Open Water Diver:
+The PADI Open Water Diver (OWD) course teaches you the skills required to dive to a maximum depth of 60 feet.
+This scuba course in Havelock includes four open water dives.

-At this level, you spend more time in the water specializing in the type of dives that you are interested in.
+At this level, you spend more time in the water, specializing in the type of dives that you are interested in.
 You’ll be able to dive to a maximum depth of 98 feet.
-You’ll be doing 5 dives and can choose from fascinating options like Night Diving, Wreck Diving, Naturalist Dive, and more.
+You’ll be doing 5 dives and can choose from fascinating options like Night Diving, Wreck Diving, Naturalist Dive and more.

-The best time for scuba courses in Havelock is from October to May/mid-June, when the sea is calm and the visibility is good.
+The best time to take courses for scuba diving in Havelock is from October to May/mid-June, when the sea is calm and the visibility is good.
 Towards April and May, the weather warms up, making your scuba Andamans experience a tropical dream.

 For your scuba diving courses in Havelock, all you need is comfortable swimwear and a bottle of sunscreen.
 Carry long sleeved clothing and mosquito repellent for the evenings, and a pair of sunglasses and a cap for the sunny boat rides out to your scuba spots.
 Read our blog post about scuba equipment here.